Skip to content

 The countries of the Global South are disproportionately affected by current crises such as climate change, migration, and geopolitical tensions.
 At the same time, they are increasingly important because of their demographics, natural resources and role in new technologies.
 While the Western way of life remains attractive, these countries are becoming selective about the issues on which they align themselves with the West.
 A new international order is emerging and has yet to be defined.
 As the world’s third largest economy, an exporting nation and a major donor of development funds, Germany must find constructive solutions.

-The Expert Commission initiated and coordinated by Global Perspectives Initiative is set out to develop action recommendations for Germany’s partnership with the Global South in the midst of geopolitical shifts.
-The Commission, chaired by the former Federal Minister Annegret Kramp-Karrenbauer, will draw up the plan in time for the 2025 federal elections.
+The Expert Commission initiated and coordinated by Global Perspectives Initiative developed action recommendations for Germany’s partnership with the Global South in the midst of geopolitical shifts.
+The Commission, chaired by the former Federal Minister Annegret Kramp-Karrenbauer, presents their recommendations in time for the 2025 federal elections.

 Inaugural Meeting of the Commission "A Changing World – Germany and the Global South"